 What is considered a research or creative project for the purposes of the Research Forum?

 Acceptable research for this poster event can vary widely by discipline.
+Examples of research projects may include lab-based, field-based, experimental or theoretical projects that answer basic and applied questions in your field of study.
+Examples of creative projects may include visual art pieces, creative writing, and performance-based projects.
 If you're not sure if your research is appropriate for this event, check with your liaison librarian.

 How do I write an abstract?